elastic/esvm/README.md

 ```
 Usage: esvm [options] <version>

   Options:

     -h, --help             output usage information
     -V, --version          output the version number
     -p, --purge            purge the data directory
-  -f, --fresh      perform a fresh install
+    -f, --fresh            preform a fresh install
     -b, --branch           install from a branch release
     -n, --nodes <n>        the number of nodes to start
+    -c, --config <file>    the config file to use
+    -l, --list             list clusters in the config file
+    --cluster-name <name>  the cluster name to use
 ```

 Note: `<version>` can either be a semver expression of a named cluster (which is found in the configuration).